Nathaniel Rothman, M.D., M.P.H., M.H.S.

 |Organization:||National Cancer InstituteDivision of Cancer Epidemiology & Genetics, Occupational and Environmental Epidemiology Branch|

-Dr. Rothman received an A.B. in biochemistry and molecular biology at Harvard College and an M.D. at Northwestern University.
-At The Johns Hopkins University, he received training in internal medicine, occupational and environmental medicine, and epidemiology.
+Dr. Rothman received an A.B. in biochemistry and molecular biology at Harvard College and a M.D. at Northwestern University.
+At the Johns Hopkins University, he received training in internal medicine, occupational and environmental medicine, and epidemiology.
 Dr. Rothman joined the NCI in 1990.
 His research focuses on using biologic markers of exposure, early biologic effect, and genetic susceptibility in epidemiologic studies of occupational and environmental causes of cancer.
-Dr. Rothman received the PHS Achievement Medal for research on cancer biomarkers and the Commendation Medal for studies of benzene.
-He is the author of more than 450 publications.
+He is the author of more than 700 publications.

-We are using biomarkers of exposure, early biologic effect, and genetic susceptibility to investigate the carcinogenic potential and mechanism of action of proven or suspected occupational and environmental compounds; to evaluate the influence of inter-individual variation in metabolism on the formation of important early biologic markers, such as DNA adducts and cytogenetic aberrations; and to assess the risk of premalignant conditions and cancer associated with exposure to occupational and environmental agents.
+Dr. Rothman and colleagues use biomarkers of exposure, early biologic effect, genetic susceptibility, and disease to investigate the carcinogenic potential and mechanism of action of proven or suspected occupational and environmental compounds; to evaluate the influence of inter-individual variation in metabolism on the formation of important early biologic markers, such as cytogenetic aberrations and immunologic alterations; and to assess the risk of premalignant conditions and cancer associated with exposure to occupational and environmental agents.
 They apply state-of-the-art genomics technologies in their studies including epigenetics, transcriptomics, proteomics, metabolomics and whole genome sequencing, and conduct genome-wide association studies (GWAS).

-Benzene is an established human leukemogen, and it may also cause non Hodgkin's lymphoma and other cancers.
+Benzene is an established human leukemogen, and it may also cause non-Hodgkin lymphoma and other cancers.
 However, its mechanism of action is uncertain, and its ability to cause cancer at low levels of exposure is unknown.
-We carried out a study of healthy workers exposed to high levels of benzene in China to identify mechanistically based biomarkers that reflect early biologic effects of benzene.
-We observed an increased frequency of cytogenetic and genetic alterations in peripheral white blood cells (e.g., t8;21, del(5q), del(7q), 5 ,7 , AML 1/ETO fused transcript).
+Dr. Rothman carried out a study of healthy workers exposed to high levels of benzene in China to identify mechanistically-based biomarkers that reflect early biologic effects of benzene.
+They observed an increased frequency of cytogenetic and genetic alterations in peripheral white blood cells (e.g., t8;21, del(5q), del(7q), AML 1/ETO fused transcript).
 These markers are relevant for leukemia and support the hypothesis that benzene's mechanism of action is mediated through chromosomal damage.
 An important unanswered question concerns the biologic effect of low exposure levels in the occupational setting and from environmental sources experienced by the general population.
 In a follow up study, he and his colleagues have applied sensitive, targeted and broad agnostic panels of biomarkers to study the biologic effects of relatively low-level exposure to benzene and reported associations with cytogenetic alterations in cultured myeloid progenitor cells, hematotoxicity, and mRNA changes.
 Dr. Rothman and colleagues have conducted similarly designed cross-sectional molecular epidemiology studies in healthy workers exposed to TCE and formaldehyde.
 They are also evaluating the relationship between benzene and myeloid and lymphoid tumors in a large retrospective cohort study in China, two prospective studies in Shanghai, and a large-scale hospital-based case-control study of lymphoid and myeloid neoplasms among Chinese in East Asia (AsiaLymph).
 In addition, they are evaluating genetic susceptibility for benzene hematotoxicity, lymphoid malignancies in the InterLymph Consortium, and lymphoid and myeloid neoplasms in the AsiaLymph study.

-We found that among workers in India exposed to the aromatic diamine benzidine, N acetylated benzidine was the predominant DNA adduct in exfoliated urothelial cells.
+Dr. Rothman and colleagues found that among workers in India exposed to the aromatic diamine benzidine, N acetylated benzidine was the predominant DNA adduct in exfoliated urothelial cells.
 This finding documented that acetylation activates rather than detoxifies benzidine in humans, in contrast to the deactivation role of acetylation for aromatic monoamines, such as 4 aminobiphenyl.
-We also showed that urine pH, which is influenced primarily by the diet, had a profound influence on DNA adducts levels.
+He also showed that urine pH, which is influenced primarily by the diet, had a profound influence on DNA adducts levels.
 This finding is consistent with previous in vitro results that acidic urine hydrolyzes glucuronidated aromatic amines, which enables free compounds to bind DNA.
-This research indicates that gene environment interactions can be highly exposure specific, and that nongenetic sources of susceptibility may interact with xenobiotic exposures and play an important role in determining an individual's cancer risk.
-We are pursuing these findings in a large case control study of bladder cancer in Spain, which will for the first time combine state of the art industrial hygiene exposure assessment techniques with biomarkers of genetic susceptibility.
-The effort will provide the opportunity to evaluate interactions between aromatic amine exposure from occupational and environmental sources, polymorphisms in relevant activating and detoxifying genes (e.g., NAT1, NAT2, GSTM1), and urine pH.
+This research indicates that gene-environment interactions can be highly exposure specific, and that nongenetic sources of susceptibility may interact with xenobiotic exposures and play an important role in determining an individual's cancer risk.
+He has pursued these findings in two large case-control studies of bladder cancer, one in Spain and one in Northern New England, as well as in a large-scale GWAS of bladder cancer and nested case-control studies of white blood cell epigenetic alterations and bladder cancer.